 Although in the past you had to acquire a degree before going down a certain career path.
 That is no longer required.
 Nowadays, there are online marketing degrees, open universities and even certified courses you can take at your leisure.
 That is not to say that business school is not important; it is the most efficient and complete path to enter the field of marketing specialists.
 Although, a graduate from a reputable business school with a degree in marketing may look flashy on your resume, there are multiple roads that can ultimately lead you to the same path.

-The Path to a Marketing Diploma
+Marketing Qualifications: The Path to a Marketing Diploma

 To enhance your resume and marketing qualifications, you should be looking to take part in marketing courses for the marketing diploma.
 There are many short-term workshops that teach you the basics of marketing, but reaching the professional marketing qualifications requires you to have a marketing diploma.
 Taking a marketing course for a marketing diploma will certainly hold its weight when applying for a job or aiming for a promotion.